-9. Do you have any caring responsibilities for a child/children and/or another adult/s?
+9. Do you have any caring responsibilities fo a child/children and/or another adult/s?

+Yes

+No

+Prefer not to say

 Reference: ONS

 It is important that a question collects information about different types of caring responsibilities, reflects on the changing nature of these roles, acknowledges that respondents might have multiple caring responsibilities and that responsibilities might not occur on a regular or daily basis.
 This ONS question has therefore been modified slightly to allow for this, following the AdvanceHE guidance: